 It is also displayed on the top right of the BuildSmart screen when you log in.

-Log in to BuildSmart then Click on Documentation in the top left column.
+Log in to BuildSmart then Click on the Documentation icon, top left.

-Log in to BuildSmart then click on Documentation in the top left column – choose the module you need and select "release notes".
+Log in to BuildSmart then click on the Version number.
 Our newsletters have a BFF – BuildSmart Fact Feature, where the latest development and enhancements are summarised and reported.
 Our regular User Group meetings cover new functionality and latest releases.

 All of our clients have access to our electronic support log that is manned by a separate dedicated team.
 The benefit of using the support log is to ensure the team can monitor feedback and progress on Support Logs constantly.
 In addition we have a telephone help desk that offers expert assistance to users needing to perform complex or unfamiliar tasks.
 System experts are also available by email and a consultant can also log in remotely to assist you.
 Please ensure that you have your TeamViewer ID and password ready.